 Renantheria: Stringybarks and scribbly gums

-Down the hill on the northern side of the road opposite the Bottlebrush Garden you will come to a group of eucalypts.
+Down the hill, on the northern side of the road opposite the Bottlebrush Garden, you will find a group of eucalypts.
 These Stringybarks, Ashes, Scribbly Gums, Peppermints and Snow Gums come mainly from south-eastern Australia.
-As well as tall trees you will see Mallee’s — small, multi-stemmed eucalypts — such as the Whipstick Mallee Ash Eucalyptus multicaulis, from near Sydney, and the Faulconbridge Mallee Ash Eucalyptus burgessiana, which has a restricted range in the Blue Mountains.
+As well as tall trees, you will see Mallee's — small, multi-stemmed eucalypts — such as the Whipstick Mallee Ash Eucalyptus multicaulis, from near Sydney, and the Faulconbridge Mallee Ash Eucalyptus burgessiana, which has a restricted range in the Blue Mountains.

 Transversaria: Mahogany and Grey Gums

-About 50m further along on the right hand side is another group of eucalypts.
-Coming mostly from moist, coastal environments, these trees are generally larger and have broader, greener leaves than trees from the arid parts of Australia.
+About 50 metres further along on the right-hand side is another group of eucalypts.
+Mainly from moist, coastal environments, these trees are generally larger and have broader, greener leaves than trees from the arid parts of Australia.
 Many of the gums in this group have been commercially harvested for their timber.

-The group Transversaria as defined here comprises 23 species such as E. propinqua, E. grandis, E. saligna, E. robusta, E. diversicolor, E. botryoides.
-Most species occur in tall, wet forests of the coast and ranges of eastern Australia, with one species in wet forests of southwestern Western Australia, one extending to New Guinea and three endemic to islands of southeastern Indonesia and East Timor.
+The group Transversaria as defined here, comprises 23 species such as E. propinqua, E. grandis, E. saligna, E. robusta, E. diversicolor, E. botryoides.
+Most species occur in tall, wet forests of the coast and ranges of eastern Australia, with one species in the wet forests of south-western Western Australia, one extending to New Guinea and three endemic to islands of south-eastern Indonesia and East Timor.

 Northocalyptus: Tallow woods